Sustainability at Arbetsförmedlingen

 Environment and climate

-Our environment management reports can be found under Governance and results
+Our environmental management reports can be found on Governance and results

 Definition of sustainable development